-Diffusion Osmosis It refers to the movement of substances from 5 higher concentration to lower concentration. semi-permeable membrane.
+Diffusion Osmosis It refers to the movement of substances from higher concentration to lower concentration.
+It refers to the movement of water through a semi-permeable membrane.
 It may occur in any medium.
 It occurs in liquid medium.
-It helps in equalising the concentration in the It does not equalise the concentration of available space. solvent on either sides.
+It helps in equalising the concentration in the available space.
+It does not equalise the concentration of solvent on either sides.
 It does not depend on solute potential It depends on the solute potential.